When it comes to creating and selling digital products, price is often the factor that causes one of the biggest headaches.

 If you’re wondering how to price digital products then look no further than this guide full of expert tips to help you discover the right pricing model for your business.

 Digital products are intangible items that exist in electronic form.
-Examples include things such as music, software, online courses, and ebooks.
+Some of the best digital products to sell include things such as music, software, online courses, and ebooks.
 They are anything that can be downloaded and used digitally.

 Digital products are usually sold online, although they can be sold in brick-and-mortar stores too, and can effectively be created by anyone with an internet connection…so pretty much everyone then!